aiven/aiven-docs/docs/products/clickhouse/howto/manage-databases-tables.md

 title: Manage ClickHouse® databases and tables
 ---

-Databases and tables are at the core of any Database Management System.
+import ConsoleLabel from "@site/src/components/ConsoleIcons"

-ClickHouse® is no different.
-In this article, we will look at how to create and work with databases and tables in Aiven for ClickHouse®.
+Create and work with databases and tables in Aiven for ClickHouse®.

 ## Create a database {#create-a-clickhouse-database}